featureguardian/fg-config/vagrant/README.md

+## Why Vagrant?
+In two commands new developers can have a machine provisioned that runs the application in a consistent way.
+It also allows a developers host machine (i.e OS X) to be configured in a way different from one or more applications being run on his machine.

+You can read more here: https://docs.vagrantup.com

 ## Vagrant Setup

+The Vagrant config is setup to map port 1337 from the guest (ubuntu 14.04 LTS) to the host (your machine) so that the application is accessible at http://localhost:1337 when it is running on the guest OS, which is headless.

 You must install two programs which will automatically provision a development environment suitable for running and developing all Feature Guardian modules.